cs3110/textbook/src/chapters/modules/module_systems.md

 information.
 Abstraction thus enables *encapsulation*, aka *information hiding*.
 Usually, abstraction mechanisms for modules allow revealing some names that exist inside the module, but hiding some others.
-Abstractions therefore describe relationships among modules: there might be many modules that could satisfy a given abstraction.
+Abstractions therefore describe relationships among modules: there might be many modules that could be considered to satisfy a given abstraction.
 Abstraction is essential for modularity, because it enables implementers of a module to hide the details of the implementation from clients, thus preventing the clients from abusing those details.
 In a large team, the modules one programmer designs are thereby protected from abuse by another programmer.
 It also enables clients to be blissfully unaware of those details.
 So, in a large team, no programmer has to be aware of all the details of all the modules.
 In Java, interfaces and abstract classes provide abstraction.
 In OCaml, *signatures* are used to abstract structures by hiding some of the structure's names and definitions.
 Signatures are essentially the types of structures.

 **Code reuse.** A module system enables *code reuse* by providing features that enable code from one module to be used as part of another module without having